Power Company: Justice League of America

 Recently, the team appeared in the pages of James Robinson's Justice League of America title.
 They were hired to defend a S.T.A.R.
 Labs facility, only to be brutally defeated by Doctor Impossible and his new gang of villains.
-In a conversation at the JLA Watchtower, the Guardian mentions that all of the Power Company members are currently hospitalized, and that Josiah would've died had Mon-El not forced open his rib cage in order to help treat his heart.
+In a conversation at the JLA Watchtower, the Guardian mentions that all of the Power Company members are currently hospitalized, and that Josiah would have died had Mon-El not forced open his rib cage in order to help treat his heart.

 Power Surge

 Power Surge was a DC Comics event in 2002 intended to promote the start of The Power Company, a new comic book series by writer Kurt Busiek, who also wrote all seven issues of Power Surge.
-Power Surge was composed of seven eponymous one-shot issues (although each story had its own title), each highlighting one of the seven primary members of the Power Company.
+The event was composed of seven eponymous one-shot issues highlighting the seven primary members of the Power Company.
 Each story prominently featured the involvement of a classic, already-famous comic book character (with the 'classic' character looming much larger on the cover than the book's nominal main character).

-Since each issue was essentially an origin story told in the past tense, writer Kurt Busiek could indulge in a playfully retro style reminiscent of DC Comics' 1980s output, and even incorporate characters who were not available under other circumstances, such as the Barry Allen Flash and the Hal Jordan Green Lantern, both of whom were "dead" in regular DC Comics continuity.
+Since each issue was essentially an origin story told in the past tense, writer Kurt Busiek used a retro style reminiscent of DC Comics' 1980s output, and even incorporated characters who were not available under other circumstances, such as the Flash and the Green Lantern, both of whom were dead in regular DC Comics continuity.